boyuan99/civis/README.md

-# CIVisServer
+# CIVIS

-**CIVisServer** is a Calcium Imaging data visualization server built with [Bokeh](https://bokeh.org/) and [Flask](https://flask.palletsprojects.com/en/3.0.x/).
+**CIVIS** is a Calcium Imaging data visualization server built with [Bokeh](https://bokeh.org/) and [Flask](https://flask.palletsprojects.com/en/3.0.x/).
 It provides an interactive web-based interface for visualizing and analyzing calcium imaging data, facilitating research and data exploration.

 ## Table of Contents